nathaneastwood/fablore/src/flavour/00-non-set-cards.md

 #### Raging Onslaught - (BVO024)

 With a deafening roar, he slaughtered the beast, mighty ax easily tearing through flesh and bone.
 A spray of blood coated his breastplate in dark crimson, staining the dusty earth at his feet.

+## Prototype PVE deck showcased as a side event at Calling Auckland in 2020

+#### Ding! - (DEMO A-004)

+That's certainly going to affect resale value.